KarchinLab/probabilistic2020/doc/tutorial.rst

         -i genes.fa \
         -b genes.bed \
         -s score_dir \
+        -m mutations.txt \
         -c 1.5
         -p 10 \
         -o oncogene_output.txt

-Where genes.fa is your gene FASTA file for your reference transcripts in genes.bed, score_dir is the directory containing the pre-computed VEST scores, and oncogene_output.txt is the file name to save the results.
+Where genes.fa is your gene FASTA file for your reference transcripts in genes.bed, mutations.txt is your MAF file containing mutations, score_dir is the directory containing the pre-computed VEST scores, and oncogene_output.txt is the file name to save the results.

 Output format
 #############